Chronic Lymphocytic Leukemia (CLL): Targeted Therapy

-Targeted therapy is the use of medicines that target parts of cancer cells that make them unlike normal cells.
+Targeted therapy is the use of medicines that take aim at parts of cancer cells that make them different from normal cells.
 They do this without affecting most normal, healthy cells.
-Targeted medicines for non-Hodgkin lymphoma work on genes and proteins in lymphoma cells.
 The medicines are different from standard chemotherapy medicines.
-They may work when chemotherapy medicines don’t.
 And they have different side effects.

 Types of targeted therapy for CLL

-Monoclonal antibodies.
 This is a kind of targeted therapy that uses antibodies made in a lab.
 The antibodies are like those your immune system makes naturally.
-They attach to leukemia cells and kill them or stop their growth.
+They attach to leukemia cells and kill them or stop them from growing.
 Monoclonal antibodies are often used alone or with chemotherapy as part of the first treatment for CLL.
-They may also be used if other treatment doesn't work, or if the leukemia comes back.
+They may also be used if other treatment sdon't work, or if the leukemia comes back.
 Monoclonal antibodies used to treat CLL include:

-Kinase inhibitors.
-These are newer medicines that block proteins called kinases inside leukemia cells.
+These medicines block proteins called kinases inside leukemia cells.
 The kinases normally help the cancer cells grow.
-Kinase inhibitors are used after at least one other treatment has been tried for CLL.
-These medicines are also being studied for use in treating CLL earlier.
 Kinase inhibitors used to treat CLL include:

 How targeted therapy is done

-Monoclonal antibodies are given into a vein (IV), usually over several hours.
-They may be given in a doctor's office, chemotherapy clinic, or in the outpatient department of a hospital.
-These medicines can sometimes cause allergic reactions while they are being given, which in some people may be serious.
-You may get medicines before the infusion to lower the chance of an allergic reaction.
+Monoclonal antibodies are given through a small, flexible tube that is put into a vein (IV), usually over several hours.
+They may be given in a healthcare provider's office, chemotherapy clinic, or in the outpatient department of a hospital.
+These medicines can sometimes cause allergic reactions while they are being given.
+This reaction may be serious in some people.
+You may get the monoclonal antibodies to lower the chance of an allergic reaction.
 You may get treatment from once a month to several times a week.
 In some cases, these medicines may be given along with chemotherapy.

 Kinase inhibitors are taken as pills or capsules each day.
 Even though these medicines are taken as pills, they are strong medicines that can sometimes have serious side effects.
-It's very important to take these medicines exactly as directed by your health cancer provider.
+It's very important to take these medicines exactly as your health cancer provider tells you.